- Gambling

 NO remuneration is to be offered or paid to, or received by, a person for conducting gambling, except a caller of housie or an authorised representative of the society conducting the gambling.

-With the exception of Class 1 Gambling turnover and/or total prizes for Class 1 gambling are each $500 or less, and the gambling is conducted by individuals (for example, an office sweepstake or a school raffle), net proceeds from gambling must be applied or distributed to Authorised Purposes.
+With the exception of Class 1 Gambling turnover and/or total prizes (the retail value for any non-cash prizes) for Class 1 gambling are each $500 or less, and the gambling is conducted by individuals (for example, an office sweepstake), net proceeds from gambling must be applied or distributed to Authorised Purposes.
 Authorised Purposes must be non-commercial.
 They must also be charitable or of benefit to the community.

 Proceeds from Class 1, 2 and 3 gambling (lotteries, housie, instant games etc.) can be also used for electioneering purposes.